Skip to content

 60-second action

-Open the audit export today, even if you don't need it.
-Knowing the columns before a real incident saves an hour at the wrong moment.
+Open the visitor log today, before you need it.
+Knowing which columns exist, and which ones vanish at ninety days, saves an hour at the wrong moment.

 Section 5